kymeric/DockerProxy/README.md

 Proxies loopback (localhost) traffic for Docker Windows Containers to work around Windows NAT limitations.

 ## Why
-Windows Containers running on Docker for Windows don't accept connections from/to localhost.
+Windows Containers running on Docker for Windows (when using the default 'nat' networking) don't accept connections from/to localhost.
 There are several references to this issue:

 [Scott Hanselman calling it a bug](https://www.hanselman.com/blog/ExploringASPNETCoreWithDockerInBothLinuxAndWindowsContainers.aspx)